-Interface Spectroscopy (guest group)
+Interface Spectroscopy (closed)

 Coupling optical spectroscopy and electrochemical methods, we want to address questions about structure, kinetics, and dynamics at organic/inorganic and liquid/solid interfaces.
 Further interest is on targeted chemical modification of interfaces.
 The main current interest is on understanding and decelerating corrosion processes.